fabiofurini/LocationCovering/README.md

 # LocationCovering
 This site contains accompanying material to the paper:

-Benders Decomposition for Very Large Scale Partial Set Covering and Maximal Covering Problems
+> Benders Decomposition for Very Large Scale Partial Set Covering and Maximal Covering Problems

-by Fabio Furini, Ivana Ljubic and Jean-Francois.
+Fabio Furini, Ivana Ljubic and Jean-Francois.

 Solver for Maximal Covering Location and  partial set covering location problems